elefher/CpuHandler/README.md

 <div id="content">
 	<div id="header">
-		<h1>CpuHandler Android app</h1>
+		<h1 style="margin:0 auto;color:#BCC6CC">Trickle Cpu Handler For Android</h1>
 	</div>
 	<div id="mainContent">
-             <h1>What is CpuHandler</h1>
-                   <p>CpuHandler is an Android app.
-The idea is that user has to keep the whole power of Android kernel
-                   in his hand.
-Find and install a kernel which has more features than the stock kernel.
-So, if kernel has extra features then you can change clock frequencies (overclock) also user can create a profile with min &amp; max frequencies.
-                   User can change cpu governor, change I/O scheduler and set ahead buffer size.
-Set on boot feature is available in overclocking &amp; cpu governor.
-In future versions set on boot is going to settled in more settings.
-Another one feature is undervolting.
-User is free to collect info, check current frequency clock, how many cores running and check battery statistics.</p>
+             <h3 style="color:#56A5EC">What is CpuHandler</h3>
+                   <p>Trickle Cpu Handler is an application for changing the cpu settings on rooted Android smartphones and tablets.
+Trickle Cpu Handler works is a variety Android devices with custom ROMs.

+Trickle Cpu Handler has a beautiful and useful UI.
+You have all the power and features of your kernel in your screen.
+Firstly you can see all information of your device such as min &amp; max cpu frequency, current frequency, every cpu core workload and battery stats in INFO tab.

+Check the next tab CONTROL CPU in Trickle Cpu Handler.
+You are free to change the min & max frequencies, also you can save this frequencies and use these when you want.
+Choose your favorite governor and check how works between min &amp; max frequencies.

+Also Trickle Cpu Handler has 'voltage control' feature that is enabled only if supported of your kernel.</p>
 	</div>
 </div>